-Significant changes to the Unfair Contract Terms protections legislation apply from 9 November 2023 (after a 12 month transition period).
+Significant changes to the Unfair Contract Terms protections legislation came into effect on 9 November 2023.

-This legislation considerably expands the scope of the unfair contract terns regime by:
+This legislation considerably expanded the scope of the unfair contract terns regime by:

-- prohibiting unfair contract terms such that businesses proposing or seeking to rely on them would be exposed to the risk of serious penalties - expanding the definition of small business to capture entities that either have up to 100 employees (increased from 20) or up to \$10 million annual turnover - for contracts to which the ACL applies, removing the upfront contract value threshold such that the Unfair Contract Terms protections will apply to all relevant standard form contracts with consumers and small businesses, and - for contracts to which the Australian Securities and Investment Commission Act 2011 (Cth) applies (including contracts related to financial products, such as credit contracts and insurance contracts), increasing the upfront contract value threshold from \$3 million to \$5 million, such that the Unfair Contract Terms protections will apply to relevant contracts below \$5 million
+- prohibiting unfair contract terms such that businesses proposing or seeking to rely on them would be exposed to the risk of serious penalties - expanding the definition of small business to capture entities that either have up to 100 employees (increased from 20) or up to \$10 million in annual turnover - for contracts to which the ACL applies, removing the upfront contract value threshold such that the Unfair Contract Terms protections will apply to all relevant standard form contracts with consumers and small businesses, and - for contracts to which the Australian Securities and Investment Commission Act 2011 (Cth) applies (including contracts related to financial products, such as credit contracts and insurance contracts), increasing the upfront contract value threshold from \$3 million to \$5 million, such that the Unfair Contract Terms protections will apply to relevant contracts below \$5 million

-Ultimately, whether a term in a standard term contract is unfair is a consideration for a court or tribunal.
+Ultimately, whether a term in a standard term contract is unfair is a matter for the court or tribunal to consider.